dhinadhinesh007/Dominating-Set-in-a-graph-MATLAB/README.md

 # Dominating-Set-in-a-graph-MATLAB
-MATLAB implementation of greedy algorithm to find dominating set in a graph.
+MATLAB implementation of greedy algorithm to find minimum dominating set in a graph.

 Input: Number of vertices,edges and their connectivity.

-Output: The dominating vertices in the given graph.
+Output: The minimum dominating vertices in the given graph.

 main.m: The Main Program.